TIPs on how to secure small and medium business in times of recession

 Small and Medium size businesses are focused on cashflow, revenues, servicing customers, keeping employees and survival.
 They are also trying to find ways to pivot their business or strategy and determine how they can survive and thrive in these uncertain times.
 SMBs can take simple, rapid steps to help protect themselves over the next 30-180 days and set the stage for recovery.
 Below is a simple recommendation that will help Small and Medium sized businesses secure and protect themselves as we enter the recession and begin re-entry post COVID19:

 Consolidate Information Technology, Applications and Security Infrastructure – (Seek Single Vendors)

-As Small and Medium size businesses navigate through the recession, one way to reduce operating costs is by consolidating business applications, information technology and security infrastructure around single vendors.
+As small and medium size businesses navigate through the recession, one way to reduce operating costs is by consolidating business applications, information technology and security infrastructure around single vendors.

-For example, SMBs can consolidate email protection, endpoint anti-malware/anti-ransomware protection, data and endpoint encryption (desktop/laptop/server) and next generation firewalls under a single vendor.
+For example, businesses can consolidate email protection, endpoint anti-malware/anti-ransomware protection, data and endpoint encryption (desktop/laptop/server) and next generation firewalls under a single vendor.
 Through this type of consolidation, the SMBs can reduce costs, improve cashflow, improve security posture and increase operational efficiencies.
 Below is a summary of the impact that this one decision can create within a Small and Medium sized business: